Go Tell It on the Mountain (novel): Sexuality

 Sex and sexuality are important throughout the novel, particularly for John and Gabriel.
-The novel engages heavily with traditional religious views of sexuality as something sinful that is to be avoided.
+The novel engages with traditional religious views of sexuality as something sinful that is to be avoided.
 The church's stigmas surrounding sexuality impressed on him by his father, have severely impacted John's perspective on sexuality.
 Several critics have viewed John's religious rebirth in terms of him coming to terms with his sexuality, both as a gay man and as a black man.

 Critics have noted the "constant repetition of such phrases as 'the natural man' and 'the old Adam'" in condemnation of man's sexual desire.
 This conflict is central for John, who at the start of the novel is reflecting on his own "sin" (masturbation) and his burgeoning sexuality.
 Many scholars read John's conversion as a rejection of his father's strict sexual mores.
 Angelo Robinson argues that because the novel "alters the traditional Pentecostal conversion experience in that John is not 'cured,' 'healed,' or 'delivered' from his sexual desire during his rebirth" but is "'restored' to confront the reality of his sexual desires while at the same time claiming the promise of salvation" and is ultimately "freed from Gabriel's faith with its severe sexual ethic".
 Furthermore, Baldwin often used sexual language and imagery in describing religious zeal.
 This is particularly noticeable when Elisha is called before the congregation to be chastised for his nascent relationship with a girl, Ella Mae, he is described with his "head thrown back, eyes closed, sweat standing on his brow", "stiffened and trembles", "cried out Jesus, Jesus, oh Lord Jesus!", "face congested", and "his body could not contain this passion".